Shower Base Sintered Stone Tiling in Warsaw

 Is sintered stone slippery when wet?

-Depends on the finish.
+That depends on the finish.
 Matte and textured surfaces (silk, riverwashed) are safe.
 We do not install polished glossy slabs on shower bases.

 Can it be laid on an existing base?